 Land and Vegetation : The District area has no significant open water bodies, while 2.3 percent is wetland.
 The landscape is mainly hilly, comprising parts of the Mount Elgon ranges.
 Secondary forest and thick scrub cover the lower areas of Mount Elgon ranges, while thick forests cover the mid-height areas, which dwindle into unique temperate montane vegetation of heath and moorland at higher altitudes.

 The key currently exploited and potential attractions are given below.

-Mount Elgon National Park is found in both Uganda and Kenya.
+The less explored Mount Elgon National Park is found in both Uganda and Kenya.
 In Uganda, it is found in the districts of Kapchorwa and Mbale.
 The National Park is a gazetted international ecological conservation area, as a habitat to unique vegetation species.
-The Park is also home to a number of endangered animal species, including buffalos and cheeters which traverse the Mount Elgon ranges on both Uganda and Kenya sides.
+The Park is also home to a number of endangered animal species, including buffaloes and cheetahs which traverse the Mount Elgon ranges on both Uganda and Kenya sides.
 In addition, the Park is also habitat to bird species not found in other parts of Uganda.